ianmas-aws/iot-button-emulator/README.md

 * Set up your thing on the AWS IoT console or use the command line and download your device certificates & public/private keys
 * Create a directory called linux_mqtt_mbedtls-2.1.0/samples/linux/certs
 * Put your downloaded device specific certificate, the CA root certificate and public/private keys in linux_mqtt_mbedtls-2.1.0/samples/linux/certs
-* Edit aws_iot_config.h with the correct filenames for your certificates and keys and your device serial number
+* Edit aws_iot_config.h with the correct filenames for your certificates and keys, your device serial number, and your account specific AWS IoT endpoint
 * Build with the make command
 * Replicate the wiring setup shown in iot-button-emulator-wiring.jpeg
 * run ./iot-button-emulator